Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Universality and Critical Surface

 \bfi {Shown are the real parts of the eigenvalues $\theta_\ell (N)$ at different approximation orders $N$ up to $N_{\text{max}} = 35$ using standard boundary conditions.
 Different orders can be distinguished using different symbols and colour coding as explained in the legend.
 The first orders up to $N = 6$ have been excluded due to their previously found inconsistencies with standard boundary conditions.
 Hence, the plot shown starts at $N = 7$.
 The grey line indicates the eigenvalues of a Gaussian fixed point following from the mass dimension of included operators, see \eq{eqn:Gausseigv}.} \efi

 Having seen that the bootstrap approach is fulfilled for the Riemann fixed point we want to further investigate the eigenvalue spectrum.
-In particular we are interested to ask how far the observed eigenvalues are from Gaussian scaling.
+In particular we are interested to ask how far away the observed eigenvalues are from Gaussian scaling.
 For that purpose, \fig{fig:fp4Gaussian} shows the eigenvalues $\theta_\ell (N)$ obtained at different orders $N$ in comparison with their Gaussian values \eq{classicalscaling}, \beq \vartheta_\ell = 2 \ell - 4 \, , \eeq indicated by a grey line.
 As can be seen, eigenvalues are close to their Gaussian values with small deviations due to quantum corrections.
 This is in accordance with other works \cite{Falls:2018ylp, Falls:2017lst,Falls:2014tra,Codello:2008vh} where eigenvalues are observed to be ``as Gaussian as it gets''.
 A difference to these works is that quantum corrections are strictly shifting eigenvalues towards relevant directions, leading to, among other, the observed four dimensional UV critical surface.
 It is also worth noting that the largest corrections towards relevant directions are received by the eigenvalues with $\ell = 2, 3, $ and $6$ as seen by the dips in \fig{fig:fp4Gaussian}.
 The largest correction, at $\ell = 6$, is given by \beq \theta_6 (N_\text{max}) - \vartheta_6 \approx - 3.6 \, . \eeq

 We further investigate the deviations from Gaussian scaling in \fig{fig:fp4smallgaussappro} where the difference between the real part of the eigenvalues $\theta_\ell (N)$ and their canonical counterparts in \eq{eqn:Gausseigv} at different orders $N$ is shown.
-As we see, the deviations are of the order of $1 -3$ for all eigenvalues verifying the assumption that even at an interacting fixed point the eigenvalues follow near-Gaussian scaling with small deviations.
+As we see, the quantum corrections to scaling are of the order of $1 -3$ for all eigenvalues, which substantiates the observation that, except for the leading few, most of the quantum gravitational scaling dimensions are near-Gaussian with only small relative deviations.

 More precisely, the first ten eigenvalues follow rather stochastic fluctuations around Gaussian scaling while higher eigenvalues show very systematic deviations: Eigenvalues $\theta_l (N)$ with $l > 10$ enter relatively close to Gaussian scaling when they are included for the first time and then drift away to their final value when the truncation order is increased and more operators are included.
 Furthermore, the line of final values for the deviation is bended in \fig{fig:fp4smallgaussappro}, showing that higher eigenvalues are getting closer to Gaussian scaling.